BediAashlee/Crypto-Cite/README.md

-# Cryptocurrency Tracker with React JS, Material UI and Chart JS
+# Cryptocurrency Tracking Tool with React JS, Material UI and Chart JS + Google Authentication and Firestore Database with CRUD Operations

 ## Demo